compromise-evident/CarbonRecord/README.md

 laptop screen, in a black terminal having symbols rolling for light (as I had done for RICINkeyboard.)
 I have tested the switching, it's responsive.
 [See relay.](https://github.com/compromise-evident/CarbonRecord/blob/main/Other/5V-relay.png)
+Note that fishing lines will curl in response to the denting; into the direction of where dents appear. v2 means lighter denting action, which does not deform the line too much.
+And the denting is applied as drawn--as if on the inner side of a torus.

 <br>